Skip to main content

 AWS Bedrock example

+Available models.
 AWS Bedrock provides access to multiple model providers through a single API.
 We support both a general AWS Bedrock client and provider-specific convenience classes.
+Install with pip install "browser-use[aws]".

 General AWS Bedrock (supports all providers)